High-performing organizations display a pattern of characteristics that our partner Argidius has called SCALE. The five considerations are:

 Lead by EXAMPLE: Improve your own organization to better serve enterprise needs

 The goal of SCALE is to help organizations maximize impact and helps small businesses grow and create jobs.
-Here’s how Bpeace deploys SCALE to do just that.
+Here is how Bpeace implements SCALE to accomplish these objectives.

 The Harvard Business Review says diverse teams are smarter.
-At Bpeace we say a diverse portfolio of Fast Runners PERFORM better.
+At Bpeace we say a diverse portfolio of Fast Runners PERFORMS better.

-And to us, performance means more jobs preserved and created, more economic opportunities for women, and more revenue circulating in communities.
-In short, diverse selection means better performance.
+And to us, performance encompasses the preservation and creation of more jobs, increased economic opportunities for women, and greater circulation of revenue within communities.
+In short, diverse selection translates to improved performance.

-- We start with a diverse selection committee comprised of Sklillanthropist volunteers with consulting credentials from McKinsey, PwC and from service and manufacturing sectors.
-For Central America selection, we give the selection committee local/cultural context by including our local Salvadoran or Guatemalan staff.
+1. We start with a diverse selection committee comprised of Sklillanthropist volunteers with consulting credentials from McKinsey, PwC and from service and manufacturing sectors.
+For Central America selection, we provide the selection committee local/cultural context by including our local Salvadoran or Guatemalan staff.

-- We make tough choices.
+4. We make tough choices.
 We require a diversity of industries.
 For example: 25% food processing, 25% pharma/health, 25% manufacturing, 25% services.
-This strategy served us well during Covid, with the growth of pharma/health sector positively offsetting the softness in the other sectors.
+This strategy proved successful during the COVID-19 pandemic, with the growth of the pharmaceutical/health sector counterbalancing the softness observed in other sectors.

-The outcome of this strategic diversity in selection always leads to better performance of the Bpeace portfolio.
-For example: 100% of our Fast Runner businesses survived Covid, and 98% of jobs were preserved.
+The outcome of this strategic diversity in selection consistently yields better performance of the Bpeace portfolio.
+As evidence,100% of our Fast Runner businesses survived the COVID-19 pandemic, and 98% of jobs were preserved.

 Free or fee.
-We shifted from free to fee in 2017, and we never looked back.
+We shifted from a free to fee-based model in 2017, and we never looked back.
 Performance and productivity increased for our Fast Runners and unexpectedly, our staff as well.

 Here are the steps we took.

-- Understanding our competitive edge.
-We conducted interviews with former Fast Runners to better understand their perception of how they benefited from our collaboration with them.
+• Understanding our competitive edge.
+We conducted interviews with former Fast Runners to better understand their perception of how they benefited from the Bpeace collaboration.
 The overwhelming response was ACCESS to our network of Skillanthropist experts who are normally out of their financial or geographical reach.

-- We made a VALUE business case.
-The consulting value each Fast Runner receives from between three to six Skillanthropist volunteers over a 10-month program period is at least $30,000 vs. the nominal fee they paid – between $500 to $1500.
+• We made a business case centered on VALUE.
+The consulting value each Fast Runner receives from between three to six Skillanthropist volunteers over a 10-month period is at least $30,000.
+This value greatly exceeds the nominal fee paid by Fast Runners, which ranges from$500 to $1500.

-Free to fee also made our staff happier—less chasing Fast Runners around to make appointments or respond to requests for data.
+Free to fee also made our staff happier.
+They no longer have to spend as much time chasing Fast Runners to make appointments or respond to requests for data.

 Less chasing for data, brings me to my final point: